Mononym: Modern era

 In the 17th and 18th centuries, most Italian castrato singers used mononyms as stage names (e.g. Caffarelli, Farinelli).

 The German writer, mining engineer, and philosopher Georg Friedrich Philipp Freiherr von Hardenberg (1772–1801) became famous as Novalis.

-The 18th-century Italian painter Bernardo Bellotto, who is now ranked as an important and original painter in his own right, traded on the mononymous pseudonym of his uncle and teacher, Antonio Canal (Canaletto), in those countries—Poland and Germany—where his famous uncle was not active, calling himself likewise "Canaletto".
+The 18th-century Italian painter Bernardo Bellotto (ca. 1721 – 1780), who is now ranked as an important and original painter in his own right, traded on the mononymous pseudonym of his uncle and teacher, Antonio Canal (Canaletto), in those countries — Poland and Germany — where his famous uncle was not active, calling himself likewise "Canaletto".
 Bellotto remains commonly known as "Canaletto" in those countries to this day.